girlscript/winter-of-contributing/C_CPP/Fundamentals/Introduction to C/Introduction_To_C_Programming.md

 ### Semicolon
 In a C Program, the semicolon is a statement terminator.
-That is, each individual statement must be ended with a semicolon terminator.
+That is, each individual statement must end with a semicolon terminator.
 It indicates the end of one logical entity.

 						printf("Welcome to Girlscript Winter Of Contributing! \n");